mickem/nscp-docs/docs/howto/checks.md

 !!! note
     Your list might differ depending on how many cores you have.

-Now we get the full list of cores but since this output is not very usefull (since most people are only interested in the total load thatis the default:
+Now we get the full list of cores but since this output is not very useful (since most people are only interested in the total load that is the default:

 ```
 check_cpu "filter=core = 'total'" "top-syntax=${list}"